prantikaC/PERK/README.md

 |-------|-----------|--------|----|
 | OpenAI | 0.6538 | 0.5730 | 0.6108 |

-The final total number of entities is 7,207, and the number of relations is 16,814.
 ---

 ### 4. Neo4j Graph Construction

+A Neo4j graph is constructed for a total number of 7,207 entities and 16,814 relations.

 **Validate** entities and relations against PERKOnto: